DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/FileSystemError/FileSystemError.md

             return new Promise<any>((resolve, reject) => {
             if(item.getFileExtension() !== this.getExtension(newName)) {
                 // 1 - reject
-                reject(new FileSystemError(5, item, "The file extension must not be changed"));
+                reject(new FileSystemError(5, item, "You cannot change the file extension."));
                 // 2 - throw
-                // throw new FileSystemError(5, item, "The file extension must not be changed");
+                // throw new FileSystemError(5, item, "You cannot change the file extension.");
             } else {
                 resolve(this.objectProvider.renameItem(item, newName));
             }